-New York University students from the New York and Abu Dhabi portal campuses may attend NYU Shanghai as full time students for one or more semesters through the Study Away program run through NYU's office of Global Programs.
+NYU students from the New York and Abu Dhabi campuses may attend NYU Shanghai as full time students for one or more semesters through the Study Away program run through NYU's Office of Global Programs.

 Special (Visiting Students)

 NYU Shanghai is not currently accepting visiting students.